Skip to main content

 • Full control over governance settings, including:

-• Configuring voting rules and cooldowns.
+• Configuring voting rules and cooldown periods.

 • Managing proposal creation and validation parameters.